hzhang0921/Reddit-Text-Mining/instructions.md

 ### Characterizing by Word Frequencies

-One way to begin to process your text is to take each unit of text (for instance a book from Project Gutenberg, or perhaps a collection of movie reviews and summarize it by counting the number of times a particular word appears in the text.
-A natural way to approach this in Python would be to use a dictionary where the keys are words that appear and the values are frequencies of words in the text (if you want to do something fancier look into using TF-IDF features (<https://en.wikipedia.org/wiki/Tf%E2%80%93idf>)).
+One way to begin to process your text is to take each unit of text (for instance a book from Project Gutenberg, or perhaps a collection of movie reviews and summarize it by counting the number of times a particular word appears in the text.)
+A natural way to approach this in Python would be to use a dictionary where the keys are words that appear and the values are frequencies of words in the text (if you want to do something fancier look into using [TF-IDF features](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).

 ### Computing Summary Statistics
 Beyond simply calculating word frequencies there are some other ways to summarize the words in a text.
 For instance, what are the top 10 words in each text?
 What are the words that appear the most in each text that don't appear in other texts?

 ### Doing Natural Language Processing
-NLTK - the Natural Language Toolkit (<https://www.nltk.org/>) is a leading platform for building Python programs to work with human language data.
+[NLTK](https://www.nltk.org/) - the Natural Language Toolkit - is a leading platform for building Python programs to work with human language data.
 It provides some really cool natural language processing capabilities.
 Some examples include: part of speech tagging, sentiment analysis, and full sentence parsing.

 To use NLTK, you need to install nltk by running the following command in **Command Prompt**:

 ```
 pip install nltk
 ```
-Here is an example of doing sentiment analysis (<https://en.wikipedia.org/wiki/Sentiment_analysis>):
+Here is an example of doing [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis):
 ```
 from nltk.sentiment.vader import SentimentIntensityAnalyzer